Updated: May 31

 I can’t support this idea enough.
 Kids learn by using concrete materials and manipulatives (even as they get older).
 I begin my school year by focusing purely on number skills.
-I pre-test, explicitly teach and then set up foundations for students to work on investigations and hands-on activities to put their learning into practise.
+I pre-test, explicitly teach and then set up foundations for students to work on investigations and hands-on activities to put their learning into practice.
 These activities can constantly be pulled out for early finishers, quick warmups, math rotations and I differentiate them to suit my learners.
 All that aside, students enjoy hands-on activities and games - and enjoyment promotes the best kind of learning.

 4. Cater for Different Learning Styles

 We all know everyone doesn’t learn the same way and this can be most evident in math lessons.
 Teaching number skills and then allowing students to work on developing these in different ways to suit their learning style can be such a powerful learning opportunity.
 It requires some flexibility, but consider visual, auditory, kinaesthetic, verbal learning styles and whether students prefer to work with others or alone.

 At the beginning of EVERY SINGLE TERM, I start with a week dedicated to number skills.
 It helps reinforce ideas, sets students up for the term and also allows them to pick up on new skills, ideas and concepts they may not have been ready for before.
 Your daily math warmup is also another way to constantly revise your number concepts and get your students' brains thinking!